dbaeka/fairygui-docs-en/src/guide/editor/richtext.md

     aRichTextField.on (fgui.Event.LINK, this.onClickLink, this);
 ```

 The most important feature of rich text is support for HTML parsing and rendering.
-Plain text style tags, such as`FONT`、`B`、`I`、``These are generally well supported.
-Some other object tags, such as`A`、``IMG and others support different strengths in each engine:
+Plain text style tags, such as`FONT`、`B`、`I`， These are generally well supported.
+Some other object tags, such as`A`、`IMG` and others support different strengths in each engine:

-- `AS3/Starling```Support A tags and``IMG tags, support for shuffled images / movieclips and external images in the UI library.
+- `AS3/Starling` Support `A` tags and `IMG` tags, support for shuffled images / movieclips and external images in the UI library.
 Support for custom hyperlink styles:

    ```csharp
    aRichTextField.ALinkFormat = new TextFormat (...);
     aRichTextField.AHoverFormat = new TextFormat (...);
    ```

-- ``Egret support``A label.
+- `Egret` Support `A` label.
 Mixed graphics and text are not supported.

-- ``Laya support```A label and IMG`Tags, only supports mixing external images,**Does not support images and movieclips in the UI library**。 The essence of the Laya version of GRichTextField is to wrap Laya's HTMLDivElement, which can be accessed in the following ways:
+- `Laya` Support `A` label and IMG`Tags, only supports mixing external images, **Does not support images and movieclips in the UI library**。 The essence of the Laya version of GRichTextField is to wrap Laya's HTMLDivElement, which can be accessed in the following ways:

    ```csharp
    var div: HtmlDivElement = aRichTextField.div;
    ```

-- ``Unity support`A`、`IMG`、`INPUT`、`SELECT`，``P and so on.
-[Please refer here](#HTML语法)
+- `Unity` Support `A`、`IMG`、`INPUT`、`SELECT`，`P` and so on.
+[Please refer here](#HTML-syntax)

-- `Cocos Creator``Support A`、`IMG`。 Supports package and external images, but does not support movieclip (movieclip is displayed as a single frame).
+- `Cocos Creator` Support `A`、`IMG`。 Supports package and external images, but does not support movieclip (movieclip is displayed as a single frame).
 The essence of the Creator version of GRichTextField is to wrap cc.RichText.

 ## HTML syntax